Foiled: Release and promotion

 The version of the album released in Europe contains the bonus tracks "Independently Happy" and "Chameleon Boy", from Consent to Treatment and History for Sale, respectively, but does not contain the hidden track "It's Just Me".
 Later versions of the album feature a re-recorded version of the song "Calling You" as the final track.
 Foiled was Blue October’s final album to be released on cassette, and also their last to not be released on vinyl.

-A premium version of the album, Foiled for the Last Time, was released on September 25, 2007, which includes fourteen of the Live at Stubb's tracks as well as the remastered version of "Calling You" and two remixes of "X Amount of Words".
+A premium version of the album, Foiled for the Last Time, was released on September 25, 2007, which includes fourteen of the Live at Stubb's tracks as well as a new version of "Calling You" and two remixes of "X Amount of Words".

 Foiled remains Blue October's best-selling and most popular album, with the two hit singles "Hate Me" and "Into the Ocean" being Blue October's most popular and recognizable songs, which have become rock radio and concert staples for the band.
 Although Blue October had been touring and releasing albums for eleven years prior to the release of the album, Foiled put them on the map and resulted in a surge in popularity for the band.
-For the next ten years, each of the band's subsequent albums would chart in the top 20, and the band would perform sold-out tours.
+For the next ten years, each of the band's subsequent albums would chart in the top 20, and the band continues to perform sold out tours.

 In 2020, Blue October's tour was canceled due to the COVID-19 pandemic.
 On April 17, 2020, frontman Justin Furstenfeld performed two sold-out back-to-back online concerts on Stageit, in which he performed the Foiled album in its entirety.

 Track listing

-All tracks written by Justin Furstenfeld except for tracks 1, 10, and 13, co-written by Matt Novesky, Patrick Sugg, and C.B.
+All tracks written by Justin Furstenfeld except for tracks 1, 10, and 13, co-written by Matt Noveskey, Patrick Sugg, and C.B.
 Hudson, respectively.